Konstantin Bronzit: Legacy

-His 2007 short film Lavatory Lovestory won the Best Scenario Award at the 12th Open Russian Festival of Animated Film and got the 3rd-best rating among the jury and was nominated for an Academy Award for Animated Short Film in 2009.
+His 2007 short film Lavatory Lovestory won the Best Scenario Award at the 12th Open Russian Festival of Animated Film and got the 3rd-best rating among the jury and was nominated for an Academy Award for Best Animated Short Film in 2009.
 His film, At The Ends Of The Earth, was included in the Animation Show of Shows.

 In 2011 Bronzit voiced the Emperor in Ivan Tsarevich and the Gray Wolf.

-His 2015 short film We Can't Live Without Cosmos received many awards and nominations including Academy Award for Best Animated Short Film at 88th Academy Awards.
+His 2015 short film We Can't Live Without Cosmos received many awards in addition to nominations for an Academy Award for Best Animated Short Film at 88th Academy Awards.
 The film won Grand Prix for best short film at the World Festival of Animated film - Animafest Zagreb.